Phoebe and Her Unicorn: Publications

-In addition, translations of the comic are published in France (renamed as Lucie et sa licorne), Germany (as Fibi und ihr Einhorn) Spain (as Cloe y su unicornio), Portugal (as Bia e o Unicórnio), Poland, Russia and Hungary (as Phoebe és az egyszarvú).
+In addition, translations of the comic are published in France (renamed as Lucie et sa licorne), Germany (as Fibi und ihr Einhorn) Spain (as Cloe y su unicornio), Portugal (as Bia e o Unicórnio), Poland, Russia (as Фиби и единорог) and Hungary (as Phoebe és az egyszarvú).

 Other media

 Scrapped television series adaptation

 Phoebe and Her Unicorn has been optioned for a possible animated television and/or movie series adaptation twice, first by Amazon Studios in 2017 and later by Nickelodeon in 2020.
 Neither project ever materialized.
 On December 28, 2022, Dana Simpson announced that Nickelodeon was no longer pursuing the project, as the executives who had greenlit the project had been replaced by new ones who felt it would not attract a male audience.